 Training and Certifications

 Most welders complete a welding program at a trade school or community college.
 Many welding programs last for two years or less.
+You can also learn more about how to build a welding table on google and in our website.
 Students can take the American Welding Society’s (AWS) Certified Welder Exam upon completion.
 Once you pass this exam, you will be a certified welder.
 You will be able to find employment in a variety of industries.

 In addition to completing a welding program, many welders also get on-the-job training.
 This training can last for a few months to a year, and it will help welders learn the specific skills they need for their job.